yofabronecoforo/C6EGHV/README.md

 Disabling all available reward(s) via the picker will cause the "No Goody Huts" game option to be implicitly enabled.

-The tooltip for the Goody Hut picker reflects the source(s) of its content based on the selected ruleset and/or any currently available known content; it will dynamically update to reflect any changes to known content after launch.
+The tooltip for the Goody Hut picker reflects the source(s) of its content based on the selected ruleset and/or any currently available known content as calculated at game launch.
 Its button text reflects the total amount of available items(s) when all items in the picker are selected.
 - This functionality extends to the built-in City-States, Leaders, and Natural Wonders pickers.

 ## Goody Hut Distribution Slider